mmistakes/minimal-mistakes/_posts/2019-06-15-weave-your-dx-out-of-silk.md

 > "organizations which design systems ... are constrained to produce designs which are copies of the communication structures of these organizations." - M. Conway

 A strong motivation for creating small independent teams that are unconstrained from the existing organization is that they will be free to find inefficiencies of the current organization.
 For instance, imagine if Uber had been developed by an incumbent taxi company.
 A most likely feature would have been a way to call dispatch, because the head of dispatch wanted to have those features in the app.
-Parts of your orgnaization will necessarily have to change and evolve, and setting up a VC model protects the product lines from the old habits of the organization.
+Parts of your organization will necessarily have to change and evolve, and setting up a VC model protects the product lines from the old habits of the organization.

 ## 1.2 Maintain a fluid team structure